rescued-animals-platform/adoption-service/README.md

         docker login

-- Run: `make all-test` to run all tests and verify everything works as expected.
+- Run: `make test.all` to run all tests and verify everything works as expected.

 ## [Important] If you want to run integration tests from the IDE

 Without these steps, you would be able to run all tests from a terminal.
 Only if you want to be able to run integration tests from your IDE, you can do the following:

-- Setup your preferred IDE to run tests with Gradle (instead of JUnit) and add the environment variable `SPRING_PROFILE=local` to it.
+- Set up your preferred IDE to run tests with Gradle (instead of JUnit) and add the environment variable `SPRING_PROFILE=local` to it.
 For example, add the env variable to the Gradle Template in the running configurations of IntelliJ IDEA.

 _**(Always, before running the integration tests)**_